Skip to content🌞

 Experimentation is actually one of the most fundamental parts of software programming.
 Some might argue that because our software and hardware is getting more and more closed off, it is harder for people to get interested in tech.
 Jailbreaking your phone, customizing a design by hacking the code, using cheats in your game.
 These are all caused by people being interested in trying to make things work for themselves, and therefore breaking the system.

 We are constantly changing software to make it work for us.
-Examples are how people use their Strava runs to get a geographical design of a symbol or something else that has meaning to them.
+An example is the trend where people use their Strava runs to get a geographical design of a symbol or something else that has meaning to them.
+Spreadsheets are another one, where cells, rows and formulas can be turned into games or art.

 Reference